Superrehtard/old_diaspora_wiki/Installing-on-Windows-XP.md

 ### Redis

-Download version 2.2 from [Github](https://github.com/dmajkic/redis).
-Click on the downloads button and choose redis-2.2.2-win32-win64.zip.
-Save the file to your Desktop.
+Download version 2.4 from [Github](https://github.com/dmajkic/redis/downloads).
+Save redis-2.4.2-win32-win64-fix to your Desktop.

 * Right-click on the Redis zip file and choose Extract All.
 * In the Extraction Wizard, click Next twice.